YOUR WATER AND WASTEWATER RATES

 New Jersey American Water filed for a rate change with the New Jersey Board of Public Utilities (NJBPU) on January 19, 2024.

 • New Jersey American Water is regulated by the New Jersey Board of Public Utilities (BPU).
-The BPU might grant all, some or none of the request.
-As a result, the rate charged to customers might be different than the rate requested by the company.

-The rate increase is primarily because New Jersey American Water invested or will invest more than $1.3 billion in infrastructure improvements to continue to provide safe, reliable water and wastewater service.
+The rate increase is primarily because New Jersey American Water invested more than $1.3 billion in infrastructure improvements to continue to provide safe, reliable water and wastewater service.
 Not only are these investments critical to the public’s health and safety, but they also support the economic health of the communities we serve.

 These improvements included: